The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

-Brook screamed shrilling, only stopping as an intense wave of heat blew past them.
+Brook screamed, only stopping as an intense wave of heat blew past them.

 Linsan panted in fear as she looked around.
-Her ears were ringing and she couldn’t hear anything.
+Her face was dripping and she could taste a strange sweetness on her lips.
+Licking it without thinking, she almost coughed on the bitter taste of tea and too much sugar.
+Her ears were ringing and she couldn't hear anything.
 In the park, almost everyone had been thrown to the ground and small fires were burning everywhere.
 Trees and grasses had been flatted by the explosion.

 Blood ran down Brook's cheek.
 Linsan looked in concern but it looked like the glass had left shallow cuts that were already bleeding profusely.
 She frowned and reached up.